stride3d/stride-website/posts/2023-10-07-community-meeting-october-2023.md

 ## New Demo project
 We want to have a new demo sample project that demonstrates Strides capabilities.
 Members who want to help out, can add to the discussion [here](https://github.com/stride3d/stride/discussions/1800).

 ## Community Toolkit
 There is a new initiative called the [Stride Community Toolkit](https://github.com/stride3d/stride-community-toolkit), aimed at aggregating common features, helpers, and extensions to streamline Stride development.
 It allows community members to test and enhance tools and propose their integration into the engine.
-This project has come to fruition with the combined effort the repositories off [dfkeenan](https://github.com/dfkeenan/StrideToolkit) and [VaclavElias](https://github.com/VaclavElias/)
+This project has come to fruition with the combined effort of several users, and specifically the repositories off [dfkeenan](https://github.com/dfkeenan/StrideToolkit) and [VaclavElias](https://github.com/VaclavElias/)

 ## Stride Plugins
 A topic talked about for several years now and it's quite an important one.
 Plugins allow you, for one, extend the editor with new functionality without having to build the engine from source.
 Ideally you want to go to some (NuGet) store and click -> install this awesome extension/plugin for Stride.

 If you want to contribute to the discussion on how to do this technically.